wenxich/wenxich/README.md

 * <b>Coding 💻.</b> I believe that the digital provides unique spaces for interaction and curiosity, while the Internet makes these spaces more widely accessible.
 This means I find great joy in making websites and web tools - feel free to check out my previous projects at <a href="https://wenxich.github.io">my website</a> or browse my Github.

 * <b>Teaching 🧑‍🏫.</b> I currently TA for Intro to Algorithms and hold beginner workshops in Figma and HTML/CSS.
 In my work, I aim to make CS and programming education more accessible and inclusive, especially to those with little to no prior background in CS.
+I believe anyone can be a computer science student!

 * <b>Research 💭.</b> I'm interested and involved with promoting knowledge-building and justice-oriented approaches to computing education.
 I love discussing new approaches to embedding ethics into computing curriculum and teaching socially responsible computing - feel free to <a href="https://www.linkedin.com/in/wenxich/">connect with me</a> if you're also interested.